ErrorTzy/writings/notes/Aristotle/LectureNotes.md

 # Introduction

-Plato and Aristotle: different attitude towards ordinary language good life: Platonic or Aristotelian?
+Plato and Aristotle: different attitude towards ordinary language Aristotle's analysis comes from ordinary language.

+Good life: Platonic or Aristotelian?
 How much pain can we take?

 Modern: explain higher by lower (reduction, maybe from the tradition of atom ism)
 Ancient: explain lower by higher